MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/developing-adapters.md

 ![Image showing how to import an adapter Maven project to Eclipse](import-adapter-maven-project.png)

 ## Building and deploying an adapter Maven project
-By building an adapter Maven project, the resulting **.adapter** artifact will be generated in the Maven project's **target** folder.
+After building an adapter Maven project, a **.adapter** artifact is generated and placed in the Maven project's **target** folder.
+The generated **.adapter** artifact can then be deployed either to the local MobileFirst Server or to a remote MobileFirst Server using either Maven, the MobileFirst Developer CLI or the MobileFirst Operations Console.

 ### Building an adapter Maven project
 To build an adapter, right-click on the adapter folder and select **Run As → Maven install**.

 ### Deploying an adapter Maven project
-The generated **.adapter** artifact can be deployed either to the local MobileFirst Server or to a remote one by using either Maven, the MobileFirst Developer CLI or the MobileFirst Operations Console.

-> Learn how to deploy an adapter in the [Deploy section](../creating-adapters/#build-and-deploy-adapters) of the Creating Java and JavaScript Adapters tutorial.
+Learn how to deploy an adapter in the [Deploy section](../creating-adapters/#build-and-deploy-adapters) of the Creating Java and JavaScript Adapters tutorial.

-**Tip:** Eclipse can also be enhanced to ease the deployment step by integrating a **Command-line** window using a plug-in, creating a consistant development environment.
+> **Tip:** Eclipse can also be enhanced to ease the deployment step by integrating a **Command-line** window using a plug-in, creating a consistant development environment.
 From this window Maven or MobileFirst Developer CLI commands can be run.

 ## Further reading
-Learn how to debug Java code in the [Testing and debugging adaters](../testing-and-debugging-adapters) tutorial.
+Learn how to debug Java code in adapters in the [Testing and debugging adaters](../testing-and-debugging-adapters) tutorial.